aatansen/Web-Application-Development-with-Python-Level-04-Batch-03/Day-44-Python Day 15 List Method Continues & Function Intro (19-05-2024)/Python Day 15/python_method_notes.md

     2.5 raised to the power of 3 is 15.625
     2 raised to the power of -3 is 0.125
     ```
+    _`pow()` function is used to calculate exponentiation.
+It can take two arguments (base and exponent) or three arguments (base, exponent, and modulus).
+It returns the result of raising the base to the power of the exponent, optionally modulo the modulus._

     [⬆️ Go to top](#python-methodsfunctions)
 - [round()](https://www.w3schools.com/python/ref_func_round.asp): **Rounds a number to a specified number of decimal places.**
     ```python